Greetings Card (FSC Board)

 Region: U.K Scandinavia

 The Slavonian Grebe is a very attractive bird.
-In winter, the adults cheeks are white but in breeding plumage they have glorious golden head-tufts with chestnut red neck and flanks.
+In winter, the adult’s cheeks are white but in breeding plumage, they have glorious golden head-tufts with chestnut red necks and flanks.
 The beautiful plumage of the Grebe was both a challenge and a pleasure to portray.
 My gouache portrait is of a Grebe in summer plumage, sitting on its nest.

 The first breeding pair of Slavonian Grebes in the U.K were first seen in Scotland in 1908 and it is presumed that they came from the nearest foreign breeding grounds, Iceland or Scandinavia.
 Noted for their spectacular courtship displays, both sexes are involved in a variety of highly ritualised movements.
 They will face each other for long bouts of mutual head-shaking and also rush along side by side holding their bodies vertically almost out of the water.

 The major threat to the survival of Grebes is the destruction of their freshwater habitat, the birds will also readily surrender their nest if disturbed.
 Today there are fewer than 60 pairs, concentrated on shallow freshwater lochs in the remoter parts of Scotland.